Flotomate/product_docs/source/admin/patch-package-deployment.rst

 ---------------------

-Once you are done with adding Computers and setting conditions, you can view the final list of all the Computers in all the Scopes and also individual scopes using the Preview function.
+Once you are done with adding Computers and setting conditions, you can view the final list of all the Computers in all the Scopes (targets) and also individual scopes using the Preview function.

 Open Endpoint Scope from **Admin**.
 Click on **Preview** to generate the Computer list.
 The preview button is also there for each scope.